phusion/phusion-server-tools/README.md

 Garbage collects all git repositories defined in `config.yml`.
 For convenience, the list of repositories to garbage collect can be a glob, e.g. `/u/apps/**/*.git`.

-In order to preserve file permissions, the `git gc` command is run as the owner of the repository directory.
-Therefore this tool **must** be run as root.
+In order to preserve file permissions, the `git gc` command is run as the owner of the repository directory by invoking `su`.
+Therefore this tool must be run as root, or it must be run as the owner of all given git repositories.

 Make it run every Sunday at 0:00 AM in cron with low I/O priority: